Jean-Baptiste de La Quintinie: Biography

-Jean Baptiste de La Quintinie died on 11 November 1688 in Versailles.
+La Quintinie died on 11 November 1688 in Versailles.
 A few days after, Louis XIV said to his wife, "Madame, we have suffered a great loss that we can never repair".

 Gardening manual

-In 1690, his second son Michel de La Quintinie supervised the posthumous publication of Instruction pour les jardins fruitiers et potagers, avec un Traité des orangers, suivi de quelques réflexions sur l'agriculture ("Instruction for fruit and vegetable gardens, with a treatise on orange trees, followed by some thoughts on agriculture").
+In 1690, his second son, Michel de La Quintinie, supervised the posthumous publication of Instruction pour les jardins fruitiers et potagers, avec un Traité des orangers, suivi de quelques réflexions sur l'agriculture ("Instruction for fruit and vegetable gardens, with a treatise on orange trees, followed by some thoughts on agriculture").
 The work was published in two volumes by Editions Claude Barbin.